Our Olive Trees

 Our olive tree nursery

 The owners of OTG have been involved in agriculture and horticulture for decades.
 Our commitment to excellence in our field is evident in the quality of our plants.
-We produce and ship only the highest-quality trees and we possess the expertise to answer our customers' questions correctly and completely.
-We will be here for you after the sale.
+We produce only the highest-quality trees and we possess the expertise to answer our customers' questions correctly and completely.
+We will be here for our customers after the sale.
+We cannot answer questions about trees from sources other than our nursery.

 Olive Trees, Yesterday and Today